drpicox/david-rodenas.com/_notes/spark-java.md

 results.
 In this library, by default, JSON objects are converted into Java Maps, and arrays into Java Lists.
-And viceversa, Maps will be converted into JSON objects, and arrays, Lists and Sets, into JSON arrays.
+And vice-versa, Maps will be converted into JSON objects, and arrays, Lists and Sets, into JSON arrays.
 An example: